 Foreigners are allowed to transit Estonia on their way home only if they do not show symptoms of COVID-19.
-If you were allowed to enter the country for transit purposes, you do not have to follow the isolation rules.
+If you were allowed to enter the country for transit purposes, you do not have to follow the restriction on the freedom of movement.

 I am a lorry driver / essential service provider.
 Can I still enter Estonia?

 International cargo (also food and medical supplies transport) can enter the country, as can persons providing essential services (such as fuel).
-You do not have to follow the isolation rules.
+You do not have to follow restriction on the freedom of movement rules.
 For further information, please contact Ministry of Economic Affairs and Communications.

-I am an Estonian resident and have not yet found a way to return.
+I am an Estonian resident and have decided to return.
+Can I do that?
 What should I do?

 The following travel agencies can help you find tickets: